krateoplatformops/oasgen-provider/README.md

 ## Best Practices

-1. Always use OAS 3.0+ specifications
+1. Always use only OAS 3.0+ specifications as lower versions are not supported.
-2. Maintain consistent field naming across API endpoints
+2. Maintain consistent field naming across API endpoints.
-3. Use web service wrappers when API interfaces are inconsistent
+3. Use web service wrappers when API interfaces are inconsistent.
-4. Regularly update OAS documents to match API changes
+4. Regularly update OAS documents to match API changes.
-5. Monitor controller logs with `krateo.io/connector-verbose: "true"`
+5. Monitor controller logs with `krateo.io/connector-verbose: "true"`.

 ## Unsupported features